verdetea22/designworkshop/README.md

 a.
 What is the core problem each bot is trying to solve?

-     The core problem our solution will try to aid is user's financial awareness and practices.
+     The core problem our bot will solve is the financial complexities of the user and suggest effective financial practices.

 b.
 Why is it a problem worth solving?

-     Everyone has to find a balance between their saving and spending, anad most everyone can afford to have a greater sense of their financial standings and healthier financial habits.
+     Everyone has to find a balance between their saving and spending, and most people can afford to have a greater sense of their financial standings and healthier financial habits.

 -------------------------------------------------------------------------------------------------------------------------------------
 Describe possible designs: